 To grow tomatoes in the hotter months of the year, pick a heat-tolerant cultivar like 'Heat Wave II'.
 Most cherry tomatoes will also set fruit in the heat, including the variety 'Sweet 100'.

-- Table: Preferred tomato cultivars for home gardening in Florida (PDF)
+- On Gardening Solutions: Preferred tomato cultivars for home gardening in Florida (PDF, table)

 - Growing Heirloom Tomato Varieties in Southwest Florida